rowanmanning/pledge/README.md

 `jake build`: Build JavaScript from the CoffeeScript source.

+`jake dist`: Build browser JavaScript from the built JavaScript.

 `jake functional`: Run all functional tests.

 `jake lint`: Lint all CoffeeScript source with CoffeeLint.